bitboxer/bitboxer.de/_posts/2015-02-21-shortcutting.md

 The german mac keyboard layout is problematic if you want to code.
 Things like {
 [ ] } are hard to reach.
 Lots of developers I know switched to a US layout because of that.
 I tried.
 But it's not for me.
 I hated to relearn the layout of my keyboard.
-Because of that I compromised.
+Because of that I did a trade-off.
 I swapped some keys on the german layout in favour of the brackets.
 You can see my current layout in [this github repo](https://github.com/bitboxer/de-coding.keylayout).
 If you want to create your own layout, install